tlvince/portfolio-projects/ncercc.md

 residential child care practitioners, delivering evidence and experience informed leadership for improvements in policy and practice.

-In collaboration with [IntelliMedia][], I help take the project from an early prototype to a fully realised product.
+In collaboration with [IntelliMedia][], I helped take the project from an early prototype to a fully realised product.
 Key responsibilities included extending the site's content management system, adding dynamic page elements and launching the completed site.